From personal health and fitness opportunities to intercollegiate sports, Westmont offers a variety of athletic options.

 Westmont clubs provide a great opportunity for students to get involved on campus.
 Clubs can be academic, athletic, ethnic in nature or they can based on a common or special interest.
 Clubs are student-run and are supported through WCSA and the Campus Life Office.
 For a list of clubs and information on starting a club visit this site.
 Contact the WCSA clubs administrator with additional club questions.

 Emmaus Road is committed to providing opportunities for students to grow and develop into globally minded men and women through global programming on campus and summer partnerships and incarnational ministry overseas.
-This summer alone, Emmaus Road sent student teams to partner with long-term workers in Guatemala, Bolivia, China, Uganda and Nepal.
+This summer alone, Emmaus Road sent student teams to partner with long-term workers in Guatemala, Bolivia, China, Uganda, Nepal, Spain, Israel, Madagascar, Japan, Indonesia, Taiwan, South Korea, and the Philippines.
 Past student teams have worked in rural medical facilities, served in orphanages, ministered to refugees while living amount those they hoped to serve.
 To learn more please contact email@example.com.